If you live somewhere in North America, you’re now approaching your two-month anniversary of being in lockdown.

 Those of us with a passion for the power of education have always known this to be true.

-It’s incumbent upon colleges and universities to ensure that they continue to be nimble, adaptable and capable of reacting.
-If done correctly, they can ensure that broad access to post-secondary education is maintained during one of the most volatile periods in our collective history.
+It’s incumbent upon colleges and universities to continue to be nimble, adaptable and capable of reacting.
+If done correctly, you will ensure that broad access to higher education is maintained during one of the most volatile periods in our collective history.